 You can’t bring your dog on every beach in the Miami area, but there are quite a few that do welcome four-legged friends.
 Bark Beach at North Shore Open Space Park and Flamingo Bark Park are two of the more well-loved in the area, but there are others to explore if you’re looking to let your pup burn off some energy.

-Stock Island is just 15 minutes from Key West, but it is worlds away!
-On Stock Island, you'll find plenty of pet-friendly restaurants, tiki bars and of course, marinas.
+Another great dog-friendly vacation spot in Florida is Stock Island.
+This island is just 15 minutes from Key West, but it is worlds away!
+On Stock Island, you’ll find plenty of dog-friendly restaurants, Tiki bars and of course, marinas.
 One of our favorite hangouts, when we visit the Florida Keys by boat, is Stock Island Village Marina.

 Traveling with your best four-legged friend isn’t always easy, but if you plan a trip to one of these pet-friendly spots, you can rest easy knowing you’ll have plenty to do together!